Prakash-sa/Competitive-Programming/graph/README.md

 1. Undirected Graph

 - Use dfs
-- if the node is visited and is not parent then it is cyclic.
+- If the node is visited, and is not parent then it is cyclic.

 2. Directed Graph